Your dispatch team runs the whole Top End operation from one fragile Airtable base

 Exactly what you get

 You get the handful of screens your operation actually lives in, built to be fast and reliable where Airtable and Retool give up.
 Dispatch loads in a blink on a thin link, supervisors update jobs offline, and permissions mean the roster survives a busy Friday.
-The tools connect to your ERP, inventory management software and HR software so nobody is rekeying data between islands.
+The tools connect to your ERP, inventory management software and HR (Human Resources) software so nobody is rekeying data between islands.

 How to choose a developer in Darwin